 TDS refers to Total Dissolved Solids.
 The solids here refer to metals, minerals, ions, inorganic salts etc. They include calcium, magnesium, carbonates, bicarbonates, chlorides, sulfates, fluorides etc.

 TDS by itself is not harmful.
 Rather, the contents that make up the dissolved salts indicate whether the water is harmful or not.
-In fact, many of these dissolved solids are favourable to human health in limited quantities.
+In fact, many of these dissolved solids like calcium and magnesium are favourable to human health in limited quantities.
 But, some are not.

 Harmful Dissolved Solids In Water